legends2k/blog/content/post/hello_world.md

 # Open standards and good tools
 A learner should be able to visualise and play with ideas in a tangible way to connect the dots; interesting enough to arouse interest in a subject.
 A very good example of this is [Explorable Explanations][].
 Content can leverage modern tools to paint a clearer picture and attract beginners too.
 These days we see programming books with embedded interpreters for readers to try out the exercise within the comfort of their browsers; physics explanations with playable demos where readers can change parameters to observe corresponding change in a phenomenon.

 Such tools are made possible by open technologies like HTML5, JavaScript and SVG, supported by all major browsers.
-Atop these, writing a blog is made trivial with many *static site generators*, like [Hugo][], which lets one create rich material without leaving your [favourite text editor][Emacs], for free.
+Atop these, writing a blog is made trivial with many *static site generators*, like [Hugo][], which lets you create rich material without leaving your [favourite text editor][Emacs], for free.
 They also do not restrict you to just words like popular blogging platforms; you are free to embed content as rich as games, math equations and vector graphics to express yourself in your own style.
 When the idea of starting this site occurred to me, I wrote [a demo page][hugo test] exploring this possibility.

 [SO_book_recommendation]: http://stackoverflow.com/q/25094299/#comment39048388_25094363
 [Explorable Explanations]: http://explorableexplanations.com/